Moya/Moya/docs/ReactiveSwift.md

 }
 ```

-For `ReactiveSwiftMoyaProvider`, the network request is not started
+It's important to remember that network request is not started
 until the signal is subscribed to.
 If the subscription to the signal
 is disposed of before the request completes, the request is canceled.